 I find myself hesitant to make any resolutions for 2017, but if I were to do so, it’d be as simple as “spend more time creating.”

 As the year draws to a close, two articles I read this year have really stuck with me and will likely play a role in how I look at things in the coming year.
-In the first (from 2014), Cheryl Arkison talks about why she doesn’t limit the number of projects she currently has “under construction.”
-As someone who spent the previous three years making a concerted effort to reduce the number of works in progress I have, it may seem odd that in many ways I agree with her.
+In the first (from 2014), Cheryl Arkison talks about why she doesn’t limit the number of projects she currently has “under construction.” (link no longer available) As someone who spent the previous three years making a concerted effort to reduce the number of works in progress I have, it may seem odd that in many ways I agree with her.
 But as she discusses in the section about creative challenges, I do think there can be value in having a variety of projects to work on.
 A lot of my focus has been on clearing out projects that never really called to me in the first place, but that I didn’t want to abandon.
 What is left is a collection of very different ideas that are simply waiting for me to be in the right mood to explore.

 The other was Abby Glassenberg’s article about how language matters and the often exclusionary nature of how we talk about quilting.
 While I think the entire article is spot on, the section at the end about fabric stashes struck a particular chord.
 I purchased over 60 yards (yes, really!
 I couldn’t believe it either) of fabric this year.
 Some was to supplement what I already had to finish in-progress projects, but much of it was taking advantage of sales two local shops were running (one was moving, the other closing).
 Mere days before the article came out, I made one of those throwaway small-talk jokes to the fabric store clerk at checkout about my husband’s likely horror of such a large purchase and maybe I should sneak it inside.
 It was also mostly a lie, because he doesn’t really care and I felt no guilt (also: I’m a terribly awkward person in conversation most days, especially for small talk).
 It was one of those things we say to act like everyone else.
 Just like all the brainless micro aggressions that continue to feed racism, sexism, ageism, all the other -isms.
 In other words, this is the year that I managed to turn buying fabric into a great philosophical event for myself.